PixelPress image optimisation for WebP and AVIF

 PixelPress Pro edition

-For larger batches, AVIF output, and ongoing website optimisation tasks.
+For larger Windows batches, AVIF output, and repeat website optimization work.

 • Unlimited images per batch